xcape-io/PyTeletextProps/README.md

 * run `create-teletextprops-tgz.bat` to archive your work

 #### MQTT message protocol:
-> This props has been created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with Room 2.0 software so MQTT messages published in the props outbox implement the <a href="https://github.com/fauresystems/TeletextProps/blob/master/PROTOCOL.md" target="_blank">Room 2.0 Outbox protocol</a>.
+> This props has been created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with **Room** software so MQTT messages published in the props outbox implement the <a href="https://github.com/fauresystems/TeletextProps/blob/master/PROTOCOL.md" target="_blank">Room 2.0 Outbox protocol</a>.

 #### IDE for hacking `TeletextApp.py`:
 > You can open a PyCharm Professional project to hack the code remotely, thanks to `.idea` folder.
 Or if you prefer to the code hack directly on the Raspberry, we suggest <a href="https://eric-ide.python-projects.org/" target="_blank">Eric6 IDE</a>.